denoland/manual/tools/benchmarker.md

 Sometimes you want to ignore benches based on some sort of condition (for example you only want a benchmark to run on Windows).
 For this you can use the `ignore` boolean in the bench definition.
-If it is set to true the test will be skipped.
+If it is set to true the bench will be skipped.

 ```ts